-- Campus traffic regulations as published by RCC shall be administered under the supervision of the Institutional Services Office.
+- Campus traffic regulations as published by RCC shall be administered by the Assistant Vice President of Facilities, Maintenance, and Contractual Services.
 Under North Carolina Statutes, these regulations have the force and effect of ordinances of the state and shall be enforced as such. - Campus police will issue citations to violators of most traffic and parking laws.
-In cases of moving or other major violations, campus police or other legally authorized law enforcement offices may issue citations of summons. - 3.
-Fine and Penalties - a.
+In cases of moving or other major violations, campus police or other legally authorized law enforcement offices may issue citations of summons.

+3. Fine and Penalties

+- a.
 In all cases where a summons to civil or criminal court is issued, the fine upon conviction will be set by the court judge. - b.
 Citations given by campus police will carry a \$5 fine. - c.
-Recipients of campus citations will pay the fine at the cashier's office located in the Business Office in Building 2.
-Recipients of campus citations who do not agree with the citation may appeal the issuance of the citation to the V.P. for Business Services or his or her designee.
+Recipients of campus citations will pay the fine at the cashier's office located in Building 13.
+Recipients of campus citations who do not agree with the citation may appeal the issuance of the citation to the Vice President for Business Services or his or her designee.
 His or her ruling is final.

 - d.
 Students who do not pay fines during the current semester will not be able to register for the next semester.
 Diplomas and transcripts cannot be obtained until all financial obligations are met. - e.
-Employees who do not pay their fines will be subject to dismissal pursuant to Article 60 of Chapter 133 of the General Statutes of North Carolina.
+Employees who do not pay their fines will be subject to dismissal pursuant to Article 60 of Chapter 133 of the General Statutes of North Carolina